Brunno-DaSilva/Brunno-DaSilva/README.md

    🟦  Learning something new <br>
    🟦  Enjoying my beautiful family<br>
    🟦  Playing some video games or board games with them <br>
-   🟦  And playing some soccer on the weekends.<br>
+   🟦  And playing soccer and training Brazilian Jiu-Jitsu <br>

 ---